SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *performances* diagnostic records information on the computational load and timers for each MPI process in the simulation.
+The *performances* diagnostic records information on the computational load and timers for each MPI process  or for each patch in the simulation.

 Only one block ``DiagPerformances()`` may be added in the namelist, for instance::